alexswin/485-Maxpark-Cipher/README.md

 $ python3 cipher.py
 ```

-You may be prompted by your shell to install numpy and/or secrets.
+You may be prompted by your shell to install numpy.

 ```
-$ pip install numpy secrets
+$ pip install numpy
 ```

 ### User Input